alexanderogle/infectionsim/experiments/connection_engine/README.md

 ## Submitting a Job

 **NOTE:**
 - It is best to run the experiment in a TMUX window so that you can close your connection and come back to it later.
 See TMUX Tutorial for instructions on doing that.

+## Determine Parameters